NerijusJurka/Visma2023/README.md

 <h2>.NET Developer Task</h2>
-<p>Create a console application to manage Visma’s resource shortage using
+<p>Create a console application to manage Visma’s resource shortage using .NET6.
-.NET6.
 Requirements:
-● Command to register a new shortage.
+<p2>● Command to register a new shortage.
 ○ All shortage information should be stored in JSON file.
-Application should retain data between restarts
+Application should retain data between restarts</p2>
 ○ Shortage model should contain the following properties:
 ■ Title
 ■ Name